nojronatron/markdown-toc/README.md

 - If an H1 equivalent standard heading is not followed by a newline character, it will be ignored.
 In this case, a Linter should be used and the Markdown should be reformatted to force inclusion of end-of-line characters at the end of a document.
 - Markdown lines that start with a space may cause Create ToC to miss one or more headers.
 Set your Markdown Linter config to run automatically when saving the file avoid this scenario.
+- When headings with non-word or non-number characters (commas, parentheses, etc) are processed by Create Markdown TOC a link fragment will be added to the generated Table of Contents.
+There are many instances where the generated link will not function.
+Avoid this situation by sticking with numbers, letters, and space characters to create well-formed, readable headings.

 _Note_: See [GitHub Issues List](https://github.com/nojronatron/markdown-toc/issues) for the most current status.